-NA105 Clinical for Nursing Assistants: Credit Hours 2.3, Clock hours 40 experienced Nursing Assistant to watch, do, and learn.
+NA105 Clinical for Nursing Assistants: Credit Hours 2.3, Clock hours 40

+Pre-requisites: NA101, NA102, NA103, NA104, CPR-BLS100.
+The student will learn in the clinical setting working hands-on with patients.
+The student is paired with an experienced Nursing Assistant to watch, do, and learn.
 The student will be able to implement interpersonal skills learned in the Nursing Assistant program, and all other skills under the supervision of the clinical instructor and nursing home supervisor.